Go back to all articles

-No one will dispute the fact that retail sales analysis is critically important to retail sales.
-It makes it possible to extract from the ocean of current data potential ways to increase sales volumes.
-And the faster this process occurs, the more successful the retailer will be in the market.
+No one disputes the fact that retail sales analysis is critically important to retail sales.
+It allows potential ways to increase sales volumes to be extracted from the ocean of current data.
+The faster this process occurs, the more successful the retailer will be in the market.

 Our customer, a regular PFLB client and one of the largest retail chains, uses the SAP BW platform to perform this analysis.
 A few years ago, they decided to make it more efficient by selecting the fastest database management system (DBMS).

-By that time, PFLB had gained extensive skills in SAP testing, so our client invited our company to join in this work.
+By then, PFLB had gained extensive skills in SAP load testing, so our client invited our company to join in this work.

 We performed comparative load testing of the SAP BW platform against three database configurations:

-We had to identify the system with the best performance in order for client to be able to relate our research results to its financial capabilities and select the best technology for itself.
+We had to identify the system with the best performance so that the client could relate our research results to its financial capabilities and select the best technology for itself.

-Since it was a question of potentially spending several tens of millions of dollars, we felt the seriousness of the responsibility.
+Since we were potentially spending several tens of millions of dollars, we felt the seriousness of the responsibility.

 Comparing high-tech software and hardware solutions, which include servers, data storage systems, communications equipment, and other know-how and specialized software, is not as simple as it seems at first glance.